Updated on April 7, 2018.

 - You will need additional funds during the start-up phase of your business to pay employees, purchase supplies, and pay other expenses, such as monthly rent and security deposit.
 Twin Peaks estimates the start-up phase to be 3 months from the date you open for business.

 - These amounts do not include any estimates for debt service.
-You must also pay the royalty and other related fees described in Item 6 of the disclosure document.
+You must also pay the Royalty Fees and other related fees described in Item 6 of the disclosure document.

 - These figures are estimates and Twin Peaks cannot assure you that you will not have additional expenses.